Aging and Disability Resource Center: You’ve Come to the Right Place

 A Trusted and Unbiased Wealth of Information

-The Aging and Disability Resource Center is widely recognized in Jefferson County as a place where seniors and disabled individuals of any age or income level can receive accurate and unbiased information and direction concerning a wide array of assistance programs.
+The Aging and Disability Resource Center is widely recognized in Jefferson County as a place where seniors, as well as people with disabilities of any age or income level, can receive accurate and unbiased information and direction concerning a wide array of assistance programs.
 Through reliable information, people are better able to evaluate their options with confidence relative to their current living situation and long-term care.

 Our “No Wrong Door” approach is designed to coordinate and streamline access to many vital programs, thus ensuring that older adults, individuals with disabilities and family caregivers can easily obtain counseling and user-friendly information on public and private services.
 These services include:

-- Alabama Cares, Alabama Senior Nutrition Program, Legal Assistance, Long-Term Care Ombudsman Program, SenioRx, the State Health Insurance Assistance Program (SHIP) and the Senior Community Service Employment Program (SCSEP)
+- Alabama Cares, Alabama Senior Nutrition Program, Homemaker & Personal Care Program, Legal Assistance, Long-Term Care Ombudsman Program, Nutrition Counseling, Older Relative Caregiver Program, Preventive Health, SenioRx, the State Health Insurance Assistance Program (SHIP), Senior Medicare Patrol (SMP) and the Senior Community Service Employment Program (SCSEP)

 - Screenings and appropriate referrals for individuals using the Universal Intake Form (UIF) for all services and programs offered at the Area Agency on Aging